Maintenance and support.

 - Subject to Clause 5.9, unless you opt out of auto-renewal in accordance with Clause 5.2 then upon the first anniversary of the Acceptance Date and each subsequent anniversary (each a “Renewal Date”), your Maintenance and Support Agreement shall renew automatically for a further twelve (12) months (each a “Renewal Support Period”).
 Your Maintenance and Support Agreement will continue to auto-renew in this manner until you opt out of auto-renewal or unless earlier terminated in accordance with the terms of this Maintenance and Support Agreement.

-- Prior to each Renewal Date, Foundry shall send not less than two reminder emails to advise you that your Maintenance and Support Agreement is approaching autorenewal to the contact email address as provided by you in accordance with Clause 2.6.1.
-The first reminder email will be sent not less than sixty (60) days prior to the relevant Renewal Date.
-The second reminder email will be sent not less than thirty (30) days prior to the relevant Renewal Date.
+- Prior to each Renewal Date, Foundry shall send one (1) email to advise you that your Subscription License is approaching auto-renewal to the contact email address as provided by Licensee in accordance with clause 22.
+The reminder email will be sent not less than thirty (30) days prior to the relevant Subscription Renewal Date.

 - Opting Out of Auto-renewal.
 If Customer wishes to opt out of auto-renewal then you must email email@example.com providing details of the Foundry Products and the Licences which you wish to opt out not less than seventy-two (72) hours prior to the relevant Renewal Date.
 Provided that you notify Foundry in accordance with the provisions of this Clause 5.2 then your Maintenance and Support Agreement will not auto-renew and shall expire at the end of the then-current Term.
 If you require further Maintenance and Support then please refer to Foundry’s Maintenance and Support Policy as published on its website from time to time.